fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Set the transparency of the annotation using the `alpha` attribute, which accepts values between `0` (transparent) and `100` (opaque, default).

-* Specify whether a border will be shown around the annotation, by setting the `alpha` attribute to `1`.
+* Specify whether a border will be shown around the annotation, by setting the `showBorder` attribute to `1`.

 * Specify the color for the annotation border using the `borderColor` attribute, which accepts color hex codes as value.
 Note that this attribute doesn't apply to the line annotation.